andriesfc/kotlin-java-template/README.md

 ## What is in it?

-A list of build logic to remove the tedium of configuring some common libraries and kotlin plugins every time you want to use a multi-project build.
+A collection of Gradle build logic scripts to elevate the tedium of configuring Kotlin (and Java) for a multi-project build.
+This setup also includes:

+- Setting up JUnit5 based on a version configures in the `libs.versions.toml` file.
+- Setting up Kotest for Kotlin projects.

 In addition, it also includes only two template projects with the absolute minimum dependencies: